Planning Your Session

 Newborn sessions are a little different than your standard session.
 These tips will help you to know what to expect and help you plan to make the session as painless as possible.

-- These sessions may take up to 3 hours, so plan accordingly.
+- These sessions may take up to 2-3 hours, (with COVID I try to keep them to no longer than 90 minutes) so plan accordingly.
 They're led by baby, so if they need to stop to eat, or for a change and a snuggle, we need to allow for that.
 Don't stress if your baby is a slow eater, or is a bit fussy.
 I leave a lot of time when scheduling a newborn session so I don't need to rush.

 - These sessions are taken in your home.
 I'll likely ask you to send me photos of the babies room, the master bedroom, and any large windows you have in the house to ensure that there will be enough light for your session.
 Do your best to clear any areas with good window light from clutter to keep your images looking polished.